Tom a‘ Thomaidh Mor

 Photo: Aaronsneddon, CC BY-SA 3.0.

-Carrbridge Packhorse Bridge, also known as Coffin Bridge, is a bridge in the village of Carrbridge in the Highlands of Scotland.
+Carrbridge Packhorse Bridge, also known as Coffin Bridge, is a historic packhorse bridge in the village of Carrbridge, in the Scottish Highlands.
 The bridge was built in 1717 to allow funeral processions to reach Duthil Church by crossing the River Dulnain.

 Carrbridge railway station